 - Don’t forget to install a new supply hose upon installation. [ video link: 2:02.6 ]

-If you need an estimate on updating your bathroom, give me a call.
-My team and I have been serving the St. Charles, Warrenville, Naperville, Plainfield, Joliet, Shorewood, and all of Chicago area for 30+ years.
+Don’t forget, if you need an estimate on updating your bathroom, give me a call.
+My team and I have been serving the Plainfield, Naperville, Lisle, Shorewood, Joliet, Oswego, Yorkville, and all of Chicago area for 30+ years.

 I hope you’ve enjoyed this quick video on the positive reasons to update your current toilet (or all your toilets) in your house to comfort height toilets.
 You won’t regret this decision.